ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 The act of assigning `a.x = 99` and `a.y = 111` _creates_ new instance attributes `x` and `y`.
 Note that the class attributes `A.x` and `A.y` remain unchanged.

-Let's perform the same experiment with a `dataclass`:
+Let's perform the same experiment with a data class:

 ```python
 # dataclass_attribute.py